The INterview Process Step-by-step

 You’ve landed the interview.
 Now comes the part where you meet with hiring managers or human resources and try to convince them that you’re the best candidate for the job.

 Styles & types of interviews

 Be prepared for any type of interview.
-With a wide range of jobs and industries, comes a wide range of interview styles and hiring processes.
+There are many different kinds of interview styles and hiring processes, including:

 Job interviews are your chance to make a good first impression, learn more about your potential employer, and set yourself apart from the competition.
 Here are some tips for projecting a positive, professional image at your next interview: